-the heater with a hand truck or special equipment.
+Always lift and carry the heater with a hand truck or special equipment.
 Failure to comply with this provision could result in severe personal injury, death or substantial property damage.

-AUTION!!!]
+CAUTION!!!
 The heater may be damaged when it is improperly secured and transported.

-be damaged when not protected against contamination.
+The unpacked heater may be damaged when not protected against contamination.